juanfernandes/juanfernandes-uk/src/notes/weeknotes-19.md

 ---
 layout: "post"
 eleventyExcludeFromCollections: true
-title: 'Weeknotes #19'
+title: "Weeknotes #19"
-description: >-
-  I'm sounding like a broken record, but it has been yet another slow week.
+description: "I'm sounding like a broken record, but it has been yet another slow week.
-  We're still having some GIT related issues - not me personally, but we're also completely redoing our build process so that has caused some expected issues.
+  We're still having some GIT related issues - not me personally, but we're also completely redoing our build process so that has caused some expected issues."
 keywords:
   - freelance
   - web designer